This post may contain affiliate links. See my affiliate disclosure policy.

 Notes

-- Ice can be added to blender at blending stage, yet blades tend to dull over time when blending ice, so we like to add it to our drinking glass.
+- Ice can be added to blender, yet blades tend to dull over time when blending ice, so I like to pour the smoothie over ice to chill it down.

 This smoothie was good but not really for breakfast, more of a treat